gh4host/Y.O.-Messenger-Your-Own-Messenger-/README.md

 Passwords are hashed with BCrypt.
 Access tokens are short-lived and refresh tokens expire independently.
 Message bodies are encrypted at rest while waiting for delivery and are deleted from the server queue after recipient acknowledgement.
 Delivery metadata is retained temporarily for retry safety.

-Y.O.
-Messenger does not claim end-to-end encryption.
+YOM does not claim end-to-end encryption.
 The server processes message plaintext before encrypting the delivery queue.
 Use TLS, protect the host, keep PostgreSQL private, rotate secrets, and maintain backups.

 Never commit `.env`, database files, private keys, tunnel tokens, tunnel credential JSON files, real user data, or signed release keystores.